Blockade runner: American Civil War

-During the American Civil War, blockade running became a major enterprise for the Confederacy due to the Union's Anaconda Plan, which sought to cut off all the Confederacy's overseas trade.
-Twelve major ports and approximately 3,500 miles of coastline along the Confederate States were patrolled by some 500 ships that were commissioned by the Union government.
+During the American Civil War, blockade running became a major enterprise for the Confederacy due to the Union blockade as part of the Anaconda Plan to cut off the Confederacy's overseas trade.
+Twelve major ports and approximately 3,500 miles of coastline along the Confederacy were patrolled by roughly 500 Union Navy ships.

-Great Britain played a major role on the blockade running business.
-Britons had investments in the south, and were suffering from the Lancashire Cotton Famine.
-Great Britain also controlled many of the neutral ports in the Caribbean, and in the Bahamas and Bermuda.
-To protect their interests British investors had engineered steamships that were longer, narrower and considerably faster than most of the conventional steamers guarding the American coastline, thus enabling them to outmaneuver and outrun blockaders.
+The United Kingdom played a major role in Confederate blockade running.
+British merchants had conducted significant amounts of trade with the South prior to the war, and were suffering from the Lancashire Cotton Famine.
+The British Empire also controlled many of the neutral ports in the Caribbean, most notably the Bahamas and Bermuda.
+In concert with Confederate interests, British investors ordered the construction of steamships that were longer, narrower and considerably faster than most of the conventional steamers guarding the American coastline, thus enabling them to outmaneuver and outrun blockaders.
 Among the more notable was the CSS Advance that completed more than 20 successful runs through the Union blockade before being captured.

 These vessels brought badly needed supplies, especially firearms, and Confederate mail.
-The blockade played a major role in the Union's victory over the Confederate states.
-By the end of the Civil War the Union Navy had captured more than 1,100 blockade runners and had destroyed or run aground another 355 vessels.
+The blockade played a major role in the Union's victory over the Confederate states, though historians have estimated the supplies brought by blockade runners to the Confederacy lengthened the duration of the war by up to two years.
+By the end of the American Civil War, Union warships had captured more than 1,100 blockade runners and had destroyed or run aground another 355.